dao-duc-tung/sagemaker-ml-system/README.md

 ### Partially clean

 This just removes the two CF stacks and their created resources to avoid extra fees.
-These two CF stacks is created when the System pipeline runs.
+These two CF stacks are created when the System pipeline runs.

 1. Delete two CF stacks named `*-deploy-prd` and `*-deploy-dev` to delete the endpoints and their related resources.